Reconciling Latent Variables and Networks: Exploring and extending the Psychometric-Toolbox: Exploring and extending the Psychometric-Toolbox

 \subsection{Time-Series Analysis: Psychometrics meets Econometrics}

-Moving from the cross-sectional into the time-series domain is usually done by incorporating models and ideas from econometrics, where one of the most basic approaches for analyzing multivariate time-series data is the \textit{Vector-Autoregressive}\footnote{Autoregressive and state-space models are GMRFs \parencite{Rue.2005.GMRF}.} (VAR; \cite{Lutkepohl.2003.VAR, Stock.2001.VAR}) model in Equation (\ref{eq_5})\footnote{For notational simplicity, in the following we will only consider lag-1 (autoregressive) relationships between variables, but higher order lags are common as well and the ARMA model family in general is much bigger \parencite{Holan.2010.ARMA}.}.
+Moving from the cross-sectional into the time-series domain is usually done by incorporating models and ideas from econometrics, where one of the most basic approaches for analyzing multivariate time-series data is the \textit{Vector-Autoregressive}\footnote{Autoregressive and state-space models are GMRFs \parencite[see][]{Rue.2005.GMRF}.} (VAR; \cite{Lutkepohl.2003.VAR, Stock.2001.VAR}) model in Equation (\ref{eq_5})\footnote{For notational simplicity, in the following we will only consider lag-1 (autoregressive) relationships between variables, but higher order lags are common as well and the ARMA model family in general is much bigger \parencite{Holan.2010.ARMA}.}.

 Where we assume that our data, response of subject $n$ on all $P$ items at time point $t$, is $\bm{x}_{t}\sim \mathcal{N}_P(\bm{0}, \bm{\Sigma})$ (with $N$=1, $P$=Large, $T$=Large).
-The VAR can be viewed as a generalization of the GGM into the time-series domain, where some form of dependence between repeatedly observed variables is expected \parencite{Epskamp.2018.GMM-GVAR}. \paragraph{GGM + VAR = gVAR} A GGM can also be used to model the residual (innovation) structure of a VAR model, this is termed \textit{graphical VAR} (gVAR; \cite{Epskamp.2018.GMM-GVAR}) and can be written as a conditional gaussian distribution in Equation (\ref{eq_6}).
+The VAR can be viewed as a generalization of the GGM into the time-series domain, where some form of dependence between repeatedly observed variables is expected \parencite{Epskamp.2018.GMM-GVAR}.

+\paragraph{GGM + VAR = gVAR} A GGM can also be used to model the residual (innovation) structure of a VAR model, this is termed \textit{graphical VAR} (gVAR; \cite{Epskamp.2018.GMM-GVAR}) and can be written as a conditional gaussian distribution in Equation (\ref{eq_6}).

 Here $\bm{B}$ is usually referred to as "temporal network" and $\bm{K}^{\bm{\Theta}} = \bm{\Theta}^{-1}$ as the "contemporaneous network" in network psychometrics.
 With $\boldsymbol{B}=\boldsymbol{0}$, the gVAR model reduces to the GGM in Equation (\ref{eq_3}).
-Also note that Equation (\ref{eq_5}) and (\ref{eq_6}) are equivalent representations. \paragraph{VAR - SVAR - uSEM} In the VAR model (\ref{eq_5}), contemporaneous relations between variables are only considered in $\varepsilon_t$, which is in the gVAR modeled more explicitly as a GGM (an undirected network).
+Also note that Equation (\ref{eq_5}) and (\ref{eq_6}) are equivalent representations.

+\paragraph{VAR --- SVAR --- uSEM} In the VAR model of Equation (\ref{eq_5}), contemporaneous relations between variables are only considered in $\varepsilon_t$, which is in the gVAR modeled more explicitly as a GGM (an undirected network).
 It is therefore interesting to highlight that the VAR is a "reduced form" of a more general class of models known as the \textit{Structural VAR} (SVAR; \cite{Chen.2011.SVAR}) in Equation (\ref{eq_7}), which combines a SEM for contemporaneous and a VAR for lagged dependencies between variables and therefore explicitly models the directional relations in the "contemporaneous network".